woa-vayu/POCOX3Pro-Guides/InstallWindows-en/ReinstallWindows.md

 ## Booting to recovery

+- If not already done, please proceed with the installing recovery as told in **Flashing recovery** section in [Partitioning](/InstallWindows-en/Partitioning.md) guide for the POCO X3 Pro.
+Come back once you're done.

-- Reboot your deivce into recovery
+- Reboot your device into recovery

 ## Formatting the existing Windows partition